T3DocumentationStarter/Public-Info-053/Documentation/Manual.rst

 Assuming the Typo3 page has the

 * default language, L=0
-* english, L=1
+* English, L=1
-* spain, L=2
+* Spanish, L=2

 Configuration in configuration_: ::

 		formLanguageAId = 1
-		formLanguageALabel = english
+		formLanguageALabel = English

 		formLanguageBId = 2
-		formLanguageBLabel = spain
+		formLanguageBLabel = Spanish

 The default language is not covered in configuration_.

-The *Form editor* now shows on the pill 'Basic' (Form und FormEditor) for both languages each an additional parameter input field.
-Any input field in the *Form editor* can be redeclared in the correspondig language parameter field.
+The *Form editor* now shows on the pill 'Basic' (Form and FormEditor) for both languages each an additional parameter input field.
+Any input field in the *Form editor* can be redeclared in the corresponding language parameter field.
 Any missing definition means 'take the default'.
 E.g.:

 * Form: 'person'